joker295/addressbook-cicd-project/README.md

 designed.
 Please note this example uses and requires Java and maven and a web-server to be working in the repository.
 This a testing webhook in jenkins
-![Addressbook Screenshot](addressbook_screenshot.png "Addressbook Screenshot") Running the example from the command lines is best example
+![Addressbook Screenshot](addressbook_screenshot.png "Addressbook Screenshot") Running the example from the command lines is best example for everyone.
 -------------------
 ```
 $ mvn jetty:run